rcc-uchicago/skyway/README.md

 # Skyway

-Skyway is an integrated platform developed at the RCC to allow users to burst computing workloads from the on-premise RCC cluster, Midway, to run on remote commercial cloud platforms such as Amazon AWS, Google GCP and Microsoft Azure.
-Skyway enables users to run computing tasks in the cloud from Midway in a seamless manner without needing to learn how to provision cloud resources.
-Since the user does not need to setup or manage cloud resources themselves, the result is improved productivity with a minimum learning curve.
+Skyway is an integrated platform developed at the U Chicago Research Computing Center to allow users to burst computing workloads from the on-premise HPC cluster, to run on remote commercial cloud platforms such as Amazon AWS, Google GCP, Microsoft Azure and Oracle Cloud Infrastructure.
+Skyway enables users to access cloud resources in a seamless manner with both command line and graphical user interfaces.

 Refer to the [Skyway homepage](https://cloud-skyway.rcc.uchicago.edu/) for more information.